NVIDIA/aistore/docs/get_batch.md

 ## Python Integrations

-GetBatch is not limited to the Go API - it is also integrated with Python data loading stacks in two ways:
+GetBatch also offers robust integration with Python data pipelines, with official support in both the AIStore Python SDK and third-party libraries:

 ### 1. AIStore Python SDK